DataDog/documentation/content/en/logs/guide/send-aws-services-logs-with-the-datadog-lambda-function.md

 To start collecting logs from your AWS services:

-1. Set up the Datadog Forwarder Lambda function in your AWS account by following the instructions in the [DataDog/datadog-serverless-functions Github repository][1].
+1. Set up the [Datadog Forwarder Lambda function][1] in your AWS account.
 2. [Enable logging](#enable-logging-for-your-aws-service) for your AWS service (most AWS services can log to a S3 bucket or CloudWatch Log Group).
-3. Configure the triggers that cause the Lambda to execute.
-There are two ways to configure the triggers:
+3. [Set up the triggers](#set-up-triggers) that cause the Forwarder Lambda to execute when there are new logs to be forwarded.
+There are two ways to configure the triggers.

+**Note**: If you are in AWS us-east-1 region, leverage [Datadog-AWS Private Link][2].

+## Set up triggers

+There are two options when configuring triggers on the Datadog Forwarder Lambda function:

-    - [Automatically](#automatically-setup-triggers): Datadog automatically retrieves the logs for the selected AWS services and adds them as triggers on the Datadog Lambda function.
+- [Automatically](#automatically-set-up-triggers): Datadog automatically retrieves the log locations for the selected AWS services and adds them as triggers on the Datadog Forwarder Lambda function.
 Datadog also keeps the list up to date.
-    - [Manually](#manually-setup-triggers): Set up each trigger yourself via the AWS console.
+- [Manually](#manually-set-up-triggers): Set up each trigger yourself.

-**Note**: If you are in AWS us-east-1 region, [leverage Datadog-AWS Private Link][2] to forward your logs to Datadog.
-If you do so, your forwarder function [must have the `VPCLambdaExecutionRole` permission][3].

-## Send AWS service logs to Datadog

-There are two options when configuring triggers on the Datadog Lambda function:

-- Manually set up triggers on S3 buckets, CloudWatch Log Groups, or CloudWatch Events.
-- Let Datadog automatically set and manage the list of triggers.

 ### Automatically set up triggers

 If you are storing logs in many S3 buckets or CloudWatch Log groups, Datadog can automatically manage triggers for you.

-1. If you haven't already, set up the [Datadog log collection AWS Lambda function][4].
+1. If you haven't already, set up the [Datadog log collection AWS Lambda function][1].
-2. Ensure the policy of the IAM role used for [Datadog-AWS integration][5] has the following permissions.
+2. Ensure the policy of the IAM role used for [Datadog-AWS integration][3] has the following permissions.
 Information on how these permissions are used can be found in the descriptions below:

     ```text
     "cloudfront:GetDistributionConfig",